Comb Duck

 Interesting Facts About the Comb Duck

-• 1The Comb Duck's name derives from the distinctive comb-like crest on the male's bill, a unique feature among waterfowl.
+• 2The species gets its name from the male's distinctive comb-shaped knob on its bill, a unique feature among ducks.

 Comb Duck Conservation Status